yardenshoham/nalgeon.github.io/content/posts/2021/python-packaging/index.md

 +++
 date = "2021-04-06 20:30:00 +0300"
-title = "How to make an awesome Python package in 2021" description = "The one to be proud of." image = "/python-packaging/cover.png" slug = "python-packaging"
+title = "How to make an awesome Python package" description = "The one to be proud of." image = "/python-packaging/cover.png" slug = "python-packaging"